conterra/mapapps-devnet-blueprint/README.md

 # mapapps-remote-project-blueprint

-This project is a blueprint for starting a con terra developer network bundle
+**This project is not intended for use by non-con terra users.** It is designed for the creation of bundles and their releases in GitHub and can access con terra internal infrastructures for this purpose.
+To develop your own map.apps bundles, use the mapapps-4-developers project.

 ## Build